WoodMaz/family-tree/HELP.md

 * * storing multimedia
 * * downloading a tree as e.g. PDF
 * * import/export as .ged

-Bugs:
-* ID is not generated for members

 # Reference Documentation
 For further reference, please consider the following sections: